Call to Host

 - In the past, up to 400 people have registered for the Computers and Writing onsite conference.
 Please list hotel(s) or dorm(s) and number of rooms to be set aside for attendees.

 d.
 Number of rooms reserved

-- What will you do to provide a location and adequate exposure for exhibitors?
+- What will you do to provide a location and adequate exposure for affiliate groups?
 How will you guard against uneven placement and ensure traffic for the exhibits?

 - What will be the cost of hotel or university accommodations for attendees?

 - Why are you a good site for the conference in terms of excellence of faculty planners, computer/conference facilities, and accommodations?

 - How far is the conference site from a major transportation hub?
 Identify any potential travel agency connections.

 - What computer support can you provide for attendees drafting papers, printing documents, checking email, and so forth?
 Are labs available on campus?
 What kind of Internet access will be available?

 - The ideal site will be in a location that offers a safe environment for conference attendees regardless of their race, disability, gender identity, sexual orientation, religious belief, or cultural background.
 To your knowledge, are there any legal, social, or cultural reasons that your site may pose a problem?
 How does your site ensure accessibility?